pberube/flask-nhl/README.md

 * add a second blueprint for handling a web page
 * redirect `/` to a hello world web page
 * redirect `/swagger` to the swagger page as `/api/v1`
+## Day 3
+* trying to add a page with the boxscore of a game